RichardDaniell/Trident_configs/README.md

 Please be sure to check the details if you are copying configs/macros from here to your machine.

 Sofware updates/fixes required:
- - Tidy CFG files and greencode, tidier folder setup in printer_config (i.e. separate stepper cfg, separate extruder cfg...)
- - Refine Preparation sequence macro get working
+ - Print start macro include nozzle wipe pre carto touch sequence and randomise carto touch location to reduce bed wear.
+ -  Bed mesh slight tweak to offsets
- - Improve print end macro
+ - Improve print end macro - nozzle location
- - Orbiter 2.0 tuning.
- - nozzle LED 1 off fix (likely damaged solder)
+ - nozzle LED 1 off fix (likely damaged at solder during installation)
- - filament ptfe guide rear vent mount / internal spool mount
- - resonance testing
+ - resonance tune

 My current hardware mod/specs on the Trident are:
  - Octopus V1.0